n3tfl0w/wordsandmagic/_posts/2017-10-11-End-to-End-Ghost-Recon-Wildlands-Review.md

 ![Some beautiful jungle scenery in Ghost Recon Wildlands](/images/grw_screenshot_12_256047.jpg)

 The throwaway cartel recruits that you gun down by the thousands (depending on your gameplay style and how long you stayed in each area) were easily the worst part of the game.
 How the cartel recruited so many people was beyond my comprehension.
 I know it's a game and everything but with the amazing level of details the game went into with the rifles and the vehicles, it felt like the enemies were an afterthought.
 I probably killed a million white t-shirted cartel members, and it made little difference to anyone.
-As the game advanced, and we brought down various parts of the cartel's drug producing apparatus.
+As the game advanced, and we brought down various parts of the cartel's drug-producing apparatus.
 The story insinuated that this was making a big impact on the cartel, I saw no difference in the game.

 The lack of permanence was also a big deal for me.
 You take out cartel strongholds, call in some rebels, or free them from their prison cells only for the cartel to be back as soon as you turn your back.
 It was infuriating.
 What was the point in clearing a village that wasn't on the storyline?
 Zero.
 Even by partway my first playthrough, I couldn't have cared less for a place unless it had something to offer me.
 By the second, I had stopped helping the rebels because although it increased the number of rebel vehicles on the roads, it meant almost nothing to me.
 Some kind of territory holding system would really have been appreciated.